Ceasar/dots/README.md

 # dots

 Modular dotfile manager.
+Symlinks dotfiles from plugins to HOME.

 # rationale

 Sharing dotfiles as a team is a nice idea, but in practice to do so requires solving several problems:

 - Not everyone uses the same apps.
 Vim users don't want your emaces dotfiles and vice-versa.
-    - This makes forking far less useful.
-People tend to just cherry-pick.
+    - Consequently, forking is not very useful.
+Anecdotally, people seem to just cherry-pick.
 - Putting all dotfiles in one repo makes history and documentation less useful.
 - If dotfiles are shared, decisions to change them must be conservative.
+It makes the most sense to have dotfiles as decentralized as possible to commit to the fewest decision-makers.
 - Many dotfiles themselves tend to be antimodular.
 By putting them in their own project, they can be organized (and then generated) in a more meaningful way.

-What we want is a way to split up dotfiles by app.
-We want a git repo for each app with meaningful history and for easy fork-ability.
+What we want is a way to split up dotfiles by app, giving us meaningful history and fork-ability.

 dots solves this problem by letting you easily install dotfile plugins, where a plugin is simply a directory from which dotfiles can be imported.